 You will be writing one researched essay, which will be 10-13 pages.
-(Please note that the page length is the essay itself and does not include extra formatting pages, such as the title page, abstract, images, or bibliography.)
-The essay will be done in stages and have smaller assignments leading up to it.
+(Please note that the page length is the essay itself and does not include the title page, abstract, or bibliography.)
+These will be done in stages and have smaller assignments leading up to the essay.